Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 No specific treatment is available in most cases of acute glomerulonephritis.
 The disorder causing glomerulonephritis is treated when possible.
 Following a diet that is low in protein and sodium may be necessary until kidney function recovers.
 Diuretics may be prescribed to help the kidneys excrete excess sodium and water.
 High blood pressure needs to be treated.

-Some autoimmune disorders that cause glomerulonephritis are treated with corticosteroids, drugs that suppress the immune system, or both.
+Some autoimmune disorders that cause glomerulonephritis are treated with corticosteroids and sometimes with other medications that also suppress the immune system.

 Rapidly progressive glomerulonephritis